Ammaar-Alam/physics-solver/README.md

+# Calculator Program

+Welcome to the Calculator Program.
+This simple Java application allows you to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+Follow the guidelines below to get started.

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+1. **Prerequisites**: Ensure you have Java Development Kit (JDK) installed on your machine.
+If not, download and install it from [Oracle's official website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+2. **IDE**: This project was developed using Visual Studio Code, but you can use any IDE that supports Java.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The project contains the following folders:

-- `src`: the folder to maintain sources
+- `src`: Contains the source code for the calculator program.
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `lib`: Contains any dependencies that the project might need.
+Currently, this project does not have external dependencies.
+- `bin`: This folder will be generated when you compile the Java files and will contain the bytecode.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> If you wish to customize the folder structure, you can modify the `.vscode/settings.json` file accordingly.

+## Running the Program

+1. Navigate to the `src` directory.
+2. Compile the Java file using the command: `javac Calculator.java`
+3. Run the program using the command: `java Calculator`

+You should now see the calculator's user interface in your terminal.
+Follow the on-screen instructions to perform calculations.

-## Dependency Management
+## Contributing

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Feel free to fork this repository and make any changes or improvements.
+Pull requests are welcome!